• Home

 1. Start With Your Existing Ingredients.

-Check your cupboards to see what ingredients you already have and start there.
 In many cases, people buy more than what they need or purchase items that are already in their cabinets.

-Check for staples like rice, flour, eggs, and beans and start planning from your existing ingredients.
+Check for staples like rice, flour, eggs, and beans, and start planning from your existing ingredients.

 Do a complete inventory of everything that you have on hand.
 Count every item that you have and start the planning from there.